 Hot Asphalt Roofing (BUR) Explained

-By Roof Online Staff • Last updated March 24, 2023
+By Jack Gray, Roof Online Editor • Last updated March 24, 2023

 Kegs of Type 4 roofing asphalt next to an asphalt kettle.

-Kegs of type 4 roofing asphalt next to an asphalt kettle.
+Kegs of Type 4 roofing asphalt next to an asphalt kettle

 Roofing asphalt being applied to a built-up roof: Hot mopping in the field of the roof.

-Roofing asphalt being applied to a built-up roof: hot mopping in the field of the roof.
+Roofing asphalt being applied to a built-up roof: Hot mopping in the field of the roof

 What is Hot Asphalt Roofing?